MetaBarj0/environments/msys2/README.md

 NodeJs is used by neovim for some of its plugins

+### A word about NodeJS

+The `.npmrc` file in the `nodejs/$HOME` directory set both the `cache` and the `prefix` variable to the home folder.
+The version you have installed may differ from the one specified in the `PATH` environment variable that is set in `.bashrc`.
+Setup it accordingly.

 ### A word about neovim

 First you're gonna have to build it.